 - A heartbeat that does not feel normal.

 - Low platelet counts have rarely happened with this drug.
 This may lead to a higher chance of bleeding.
-Call your child’s doctor right away if your child has any unexplained bruising or bleeding.
+Call your doctor right away if you have any unexplained bruising or bleeding.

 - Upset stomach.

-- Your child may swallow whole or you may mix the contents of the capsule with certain foods like applesauce.
-Have your child take the mixture right away.
+- You may swallow whole or mix the contents of the capsule with certain foods like applesauce.
+Take the mixture right away.
 Do not store for later use.